ArtemPindrus/UnityExtended.Core/README.md

 Use it for anything.
 Commercial use as well.
 No credits required.

 The code is thoroughly documented.
-If you wonder what any method does - just read the summary on the definition.
+If you wonder what any method or utility does - just read the summary on the definition.